 What is the Virginia Foundation for Healthy Youth (VFHY)’s mission?

-The Virginia Foundation for Healthy Youth is responsible for statewide efforts to reduce and prevent youth tobacco use and childhood obesity in Virginia.
+The Virginia Foundation for Healthy Youth is responsible for statewide efforts to reduce and prevent youth tobacco use, substance use and childhood obesity in Virginia.

 How long has VFHY been around?

 VFHY was established by the General Assembly in 1999; the foundation began its work in 2001.
 The foundation was initially given the mission of reducing and preventing youth tobacco use.
-The General Assembly added childhood obesity prevention and reduction to our mission in 2010.
+The General Assembly added childhood obesity prevention and reduction to our mission in 2010 and substance use in 2017.

 What does VFHY do?